 The Working Group may wish to consider whether reference should be made to the SIRM and if so, whether the World Bank should be asked to provide concrete example of SIRM implementation.

-22. Paragraph 22.3 of the proposed IFD Agreement states that the focal point or appropriate mechanism could also assist in resolving problems of investors or potential investors and recommend measures to improve the investment environment.Comments
+22. [In this respect, measures adopted for dispute prevention may be complementary to article 22.3 of the IFD Agreement, which states that the focal point or appropriate mechanism could also assist in resolving problems of investors or potential investors and recommend measures to improve the investment environment.]

+4. Early identification of differences with investors and stakeholders through reliance on alternative dispute resolution services other than arbitration

+**.
+Alternative dispute resolution techniques such as mediation can prove very effective in preventing investment disputes.
+Mediatory-based processes are indeed often relied on for the early identification of differences between parties to a transaction or a project and they provide with efficient tools to overcome them.

+Comments

 Jamaica: The OHADAC Regional Arbitration Centre (CARO Centre) recently launched a service, the “Conflict Management Committee” (CMC), an innovative dispute prevention and conflict management process.
 The CMC can be described as a variant of dispute board, which differs from the current use of this mechanism in two ways.
 First, in addition to the traditional owner/contractor issues (technical and commercial) managed by a dispute board, the CMC also monitors and assists the resolution of stakeholder grievances based on the project’s environmental and social impact.
 For the first time, an ADR Centre proposes a framework incorporating social and environmental considerations, in addition to traditional technical and commercial issues, into the mission of third party-neutrals working on the ground.
 Also, when implementing its mission, the CMC favours early stakeholder engagement, dispute avoidance planning, horizon scanning, active dialogue and negotiated solutions over traditional decision-making methodology.
 In practice, the CMC addresses two pressing concerns for States.
 First, it has the potential of efficiently preventing investor-State arbitration claims from being brought against them by foreign companies in the context of large infrastructure and energy projects.
 In this context, it should be reminded that the failure to obtain and maintain social acceptance to operate is increasingly at the root of Investor-State disputes.
 In addition, it ensures that the environmental and social impacts of the project are monitored, while giving a real voice to vulnerable stakeholders, including indigenous communities and workers on construction sites, whose rights are insufficiently taken into account within the ISDS framework.
 As a Caribbean State, we cannot stress enough the importance of relying on tools that effectively provide for the urgent imperative of fighting climate change, as well as preserving our natural environment and the well-being of our populations.